LingZ1993/blended_project_1/README.md

 <img src="Screenshots/accuracy_scores_ml.png">
 We  used three methods: Logistic Regression, the Random Forest (and a tuned version of Random Forest), along with SVM; Logistic Regression has a score of .7128; Random Forest has an accuracy score of .729; SVM has an accuracy score of .7304.
 Therefore we say that the best fitted model for predicting cardiovascular disease is : “SVM”

+## Conclusion
+The factors that contribute to the development of Cardiovascular Disease are myriad.
+These factors are comprised of those that’re easily measurable like blood pressure, and those that are not- genetic factors.
+Lifestyle choices- whether one drinks, smokes, and is physically active (and to what degree) do not relate as strongly to the development of CVD as we had assumed at the onset.
+In fact, they’re some of the least meaningful features we studied.
+Age is the strongest predictor of CVD.
+As you get older, the likelihood of heart issues cropping up increases dramatically.

+## Ideas for Further Exploration
+What ended up being most fascinating to us wasn’t what we could measure- but what we couldn’t.
+Specifically one’s genetic makeup.
+We believe this is the great known unknown when it comes to not only CVD, but medicine in general.
+Access to data on individual’s hereditary would be a treasure trove of explorable information.
+With it, we could look at individual genes and use similar machine learning models to help understand their relationship with heart disease.